 From the time my son got his first dart gun at age 3, my house has been littered with little foam dart bullets.
-Nerf guns and darts EVERYWHERE.
-That means for 7 years now, I’ve struggled with finding a solution to store them – and every attempt failed.
+I mean a bunch of Nerf guns and Nerf darts EVERYWHERE.
+That means for 7 years now, I’ve struggled with finding a solution to store them – and every attempt failed despite my best efforts.
 That is until I built a super easy Nerf armory – and I’m going to share my Nerf armory DIY tutorial here with you!

 Nerf Armory – Best Christmas Gift Ever

 Ok, I agree.
-My little Nerf armory project probably wasn’t the best Christmas gift EVER, but it was a pretty darn cool one.
+My awesome Nerf gun rack probably wasn’t the best Christmas gift EVER, but it was a pretty darn cool one.

 My 10 year old son, Kaiden, asks for a new Nerf gun or toy pretty much every year.
 Or twice a year – for birthdays and Christmas.
-And while he doesn’t always get one, he does have quite the stash.
+And while my Nerf fanatic doesn’t always get one, he does have quite the Nerf gun collection.

 And that just didn’t work for this mama who thrives on organization.

 I found a picture of a Nerf wall on Pinterest.
 It inspired me to create an armory for Kaiden as a Christmas gift instead of buying him another gun.
 Since we’re trying to reduce the amount of stuff and clutter in our house anyway, it seemed like a win-win!

 And since the photo I found didn’t come with a tutorial for how to create the armory (and it also wasn’t quite what I wanted anyway), I decided to create a DIY Nerf armory tutorial of my own!

 Easy DIY Nerf Gun Storage Rack Materials Needed

 Some of the Nerf storage photos I saw appeared to have the guns mounted on a bedroom wall on racks or shelves.
 I knew that wouldn’t work for us because Kaiden’s bedroom is fairly small.